py-pdf/pypdf/docs/dev/testing.md

 ## Docstrings in Unit tests

-The first line of a docstring in a unit test should be written in a way that you could prefix it with "This tests ensures that ...", e.g.:
+The first line of a docstring in a unit test should be written in a way that you could prefix it with "This tests ensures that ...", e.g.

 * Invalid XML in xmp_metadata is gracefully handled.
 * The identity is returning its input.
 * xmp_modify_date is extracted correctly.

-This way, plugins like [`pytest-spec`](https://pypi.org/project/pytest-spec/) and [`pytest-pspec`](https://pypi.org/project/pytest-spec/) can generate really nice output when the tests are running.
+This way, plugins like [`pytest-testdox`](https://pypi.org/project/pytest-testdox/) can generate really nice output when the tests are running.
+This looks similar to the output of [mocha.js](https://mochajs.org/).

+If the test is a regression test, write

+> This test is a regression test for issue #1234

+If the regression test is just one parameter of other tests, then add it as a comment for that parameter.